 The F7 proved to be the pinnacle and decline of cab units, the fad was over.
 While numerous other models were cataloged like the FP7, F9, F40 series, and F45 these only sold a few hundred examples.
 In 1949 EMD began marketing its new "General Purpose" GP7.
 It was an out-growth of the failed BL2, a road-switcher meant to compete against Alco's RS series, which debuted with the RS1 in 1941.
 This type of diesel was meant to offer enough horsepower for main line service while also providing the train crew with better visibility.
 As its name implied it could be used as either a switcher or road freight locomotive.
 Thanks to EMD's already reliable model 567 prime mover and ease-of-maintenance the GP7 sold thousands, which led to an entire series as well as the later six-axle, "Special Duty" line.

 Electro-Motive's iconic "covered wagon" look ended in 1960 with the F9 although it continued to produce a similar and boxier cowl design that appeared on the F45, FP45, and others starting in the late 1960s.
 The classic lines of EMD's "bulldog" has not disappeared, though, as a number of Es and several Fs remain operable including some in freight service and others heading up Class I business trains.
-For more reading about EMD's E and F cab units that also offers fabulous photography I would highly recommend Brian Solomon's Electro-Motive F Units And E Units (in general his books never disappoint, no matter the subject).
-If you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.
+For more reading about EMD's E and F cab units that also offers fabulous photography I would highly recommend Brian Solomon's Electro-Motive F Units And E Units.
+Another good title of his is Vintage Diesel Locomotives which highlights several classic models from various builders.
+To read more about cab units from various builders please visit the Diesel Locomotives section of the site, which can be reached from the top of this page.Home › Diesel Locomotives › Cab Units